tc-ca/drupalwxt-internet/tcwww/html/modules/contrib/blazy/docs/TROUBLESHOOTING.md

   Be sure to have the latest release date or matching versions in the least.
   DEV for DEV, Beta for Beta, etc. Mismatched versions may lead to errors especially before having RCs.
 Mismatched branches will surely be errors.
 * Resizing is not supported.
-Just reload the page.
+Just reload the page. **The main reason**:
+  When being resized, the browser gave no data about pixel ratio from desktop to mobile, not vice versa.
+Unless delayed for 4s+, not less, which is of course unacceptable.
 * Images are gone, only eternal blue loader is flipping like a drunk butterfly.
   Solution: ensures that blazy library is loaded.
 And temporarily switch to stock Bartik themes.